-Please click here to read more about our online services and to register online.
+Please click here to read more about our online services.

 If you are on regular medication, you will have a computerised repeat prescription slip with instructions on how to order at the bottom.